JuliaCon/www.juliacon.org/2026/index.md

 \begin{box}{title="Travel & Hotels", color="dark-blue"}
   JuliaCon 2026 conference tickets include a **KombiTicket** for free public transport within the [RMV network](https://www.rmv.de/c/en/homepage) (August 9–15), covering travel from Frankfurt Airport to Mainz and around the city.
 We will distribute them before the conference digitally.
 (No longer available for registrations after July 7.)

-  We have also secured [discounted hotel rooms](/2026/venue-hotels) at several hotels in Mainz.
-Use the keyword **juliacon** when booking.
+  See [hotel rooms](/2026/venue-hotels) for several options in Mainz.

   See our [travel page](/2026/travel) for full details including the Deutsche Bahn event offer and cycling routes.
 \end{box}